 If WHIM syndrome is suspected based on initial tests, the surgical removal and microscopic examination of bone marrow tissue (bone marrow biopsy) may be performed.
 A bone marrow biopsy can reveal myelokathexis, which along with characteristic findings, is strongly suggestive of WHIM syndrome.

-In most cases, molecular genetic testing can confirm a diagnosis of WHIM syndrome.
+In most patients, molecular genetic testing can confirm a diagnosis of WHIM syndrome.
 Molecular genetic testing can detect mutations in the CXCR4 gene known to cause the disorder and is available at the National Institutes of Health at no charge if clinically indicated and informed consent is given.

 The treatment of WHIM syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, immunologists, hematologists, dermatologists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
-Genetic counseling may be of benefit for affected individuals and their families.
-Psychosocial support for the entire family is essential as well.

 Another therapy used to treat individuals with WHIM syndrome is monthly infusions with purified antibodies (immunoglobulins) obtained from human plasma, the fluid portion of the blood.
 This therapy is known as intravenous immunoglobulin or IVIG.
 IVIG therapy can treat hypogammaglobulinemia and can help reduce the frequency of the recurrent infections characteristic of WHIM syndrome.
 Immunoglobulin therapy can also be given subcutaneously on a weekly basis.